yshanyes/Pytorch-ECG-Classifier-Cinc2020-Official/README.md

 ## Details

-See the [PhysioNet/CinC 2020 webpage](https://physionetchallenges.github.io/2020/) for more details, including instructions for the other files in this repository.
+See the [PhysioNet/CinC 2020 webpage](https://physionetchallenges.github.io/2020/) for more details, including dataset and instructions for the other files in this repository.

 ## Transfer learning using pre-trained